clover/codelab-remote-pay-cloud/README.md

 };
 ```

-After the webpage reloads, re-establish a connection to the device, enter an amount into the calculator, and press 'Charge'.
+After the web page reloads, re-establish a connection to the device, enter an amount into the calculator, and press 'Charge'.
 You should see instructions on the Clover device to process your first card transaction.
 Swipe/dip/tap to pay, and follow the on-screen instructions.

 After you sign on-screen, you might notice that the device is "stuck" on this screen.
 However, this is the intended behavior.
 The Clover device is waiting for our POS to either approve or reject the customer's signature.
 The POS, rather than the Clover device, needs to handle this approval/rejection, as semi-integrated Clover devices are customer-facing rather than merchant-facing.